bryannguyen9/Bryan-Nguyen-Portfolio/README.md

 THEN the UI scrolls to a section with titled images of the developer's applications

 [//] # "TO DO:"
+ADD DEFAULT PAGE
+ADD TO PORTFOLIO
+MAIN PORTFOLIO IMAGE LARGER AND WHEN CLICKED ON EACH INDIVIDUAL PICTURE SENDS TO LIVE PORTFOLIO LINK FLEX TO FIT DIFFERENT SCREEN SIZES AND DEVICES

 WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications